 1.6 Eat and Drink accommodation

-Students living in Polden Court, Brendon Court, Woodland Court C block twin rooms and The Quads have a compulsory catering component charged within their rent.
-Residents at Polden Court and Brendon Court will have their library card loaded with £50 per week.
+Students living in Polden Court and Brendon Court have a compulsory catering component charged within their rent of £50 per week.

 This is provided in instalments, in line with the accommodation payment schedule.
 Catering is only charged for 33 weeks out of the 38 week contract.